Ayesha-da/pneumonia_detection_analysis/README.md

   Google colab (GPU) took about 15-20 min to read the images The training took about 20 - 25 min for 50 epochs .

+  Future work
+  Limitation in our model

+Our model seems to have high recall and AUC score, but there could still be blindspots due to the limitations of dataset.
+Given more time and resources, I’d love to explore the following:
+1. Include more diversity in the dataset in terms of patient residence and age